-The department tried to get to each case as fast as they could, which caused them to skimp on the quality of their work.
+The department tried to get to each case as fast as they could, causing them to skimp on the quality of their work.
 No case earned high priority or extra time due to inefficiency.
 Almost all of the murders were going unsolved and only a handful of the missing people were found.
-With the high volume of work that needed to be done, everyone in the department was working overtime and Draco wouldn’t complain.
+With the high volume of work that needed to be done, everyone in the department was working overtime, but Draco wouldn’t complain.
 Getting this job wasn’t exactly easy, and he certainly wasn’t the first choice for their hire just over a year ago, so he had no room to argue with his superiors.

 For Draco, more time at work meant less time with his girlfriend, Astoria Greengrass, who was becoming less and less patient with his new career.
 He let out a sigh at the thought of cancelling dinner on her again and read the first new case file on top of the large pile.